STHobbes/corona-sim/README.md

 ## Exercise 1
 Build a simple time stepped agent-based simulation to simulate how an infection spreads through a population.
-A solution is in `exercise1.py` file.
+A solution is in `exercise_1.py` file.

 ## Exploration 1
-Using the `exercise1.py` program to explore the metric <i>R<sub>0</sub></i> in the spread of an infectious disease.
+Using the `exercise_1.py` program to explore the metric <i>R<sub>0</sub></i> in the spread of an infectious disease.
 Data generated from this exploration is in `./data/expl1/*`, and the program `exploration1.py` graphs that data.

 ## Exercise 2
-Starts with a copy of `exerecise1.py` as `exercise2.py`.
+Starts with a copy of `exerecise_1.py` as `exercise_2.py`.
 In this copy we: makes a few modeling corrections;
-add data output to a file; and add capability to specify a sequence of phases in the simulation which are activated by meeting specified coonditions - like the number cases has reached a threshold, or some number of days since the start of the simulation, or number of days since peak new cases.
+add data output to a file; and add capability to specify a sequence of phases in the simulation which are activated by meeting specified conditions - like the number cases has reached a threshold, or some number of days since the start of the simulation, or number of days since peak new cases.
 Each phase defines the parameters that produce the <i>R<sub>0</sub></i> for that phase.

 ## Exploration 2:
-Using some assumptions about measures like travel bans, stay and home, physical distancing simulate the differences between early and late mitigation to see how that affects the course of a disease.
-Take a look at reopening and the factors that affect the dynamics.
+Using some assumptions about measures like travel bans, stay and home, and physical distancing use the simulation to investigate the differences between early and late mitigation to see how that affects the course of a disease.
+Let's also look at different effectiveness  of, that is, different values for the Ro during, the stay at home as it affects the dynamics of reopening.
+Data generated from this exploration is in `./data/expl2/*`, and the program `exploration2.py` graphs that data. `exploration2_old.py` was the original high copy and paste version, and `exploration2.py` the refactored version to help us move forward with less work and more consistency.

+## Exercise 3:
+A refactoring of exercise 2 code to make it easier to test different scenarios and build run sets for different scenarios.
+As we do this we will look at the split between the number of confirmed cases and the estimated number of cases.
+We will also add a projected hospitalized and critically ill, and a way to add events like a convention, weekend party, concert, etc.

+## Exploration 3:
+Explore what happens when you have a concert.